olimorris/tmux-pomodoro-plus/README.md

 - Ability to choose the icons for the Pomodoro status
 - Ability to format the Pomodoro status
 - Ability to set custom keybindings to toggle on and off
+- Ability to have desktop alerts for pomodoro and break completion (macOS only)

 ## 📦 Installation